 WEEKEND ADVENTURE

-WHO ARE YOU ?
+WHO ARE YOU?

-Noé NIVAULT, alternating buyer at AlpinStore
+Noé NIVAULT, purchasing intern at AlpinStore

-Practice: hiking, biking, running, crossfit
+Activities: hiking, cycling, running, crossfit

-WHAT IS THE TOPO ?
+WHAT IS THE TOPO?

 • Tré le Molard (2035m)